martinthomson/dap-dp-ext/draft-thomson-ppm-dap-dp-ext.md

 --- abstract

-The Distributed Aggregation Protocol (DAP) can be a key component of a system that provides differentially-private guarantees for participants.
+Report extensions to the Distributed Aggregation Protocol (DAP) are defined to support new modes of operation for the protocol.
-Extensions to DAP are defined to support these guarantees.
-This includes bindings of reports to specific options, so that the aggregation service can better implement privacy budgeting and replay protections.
+This includes a batched submission mode where an intermediary can collect reports prior to settling on an exact task configuration.
+It also includes more flexibility for modes where a differential privacy mechanism is applied as part of the aggregation process.
+Report extensions bind the content of reports to the chosen options to ensure that the guarantees that both DAP and differential privacy provide are maintained.

 --- middle